sandersbrad/Grounded/README.md

 - [ ] Create sessions (log in)
 - [ ] Learn about crowd shared real estate
 - [ ] Evaluate risks
+- [ ] Find answers to frequently asked questions
+- [ ] See if they qualify
 - [ ] Browse a marketplace
 - [ ] Input income and credit score figures and get a maximum allowed investment
+- [ ] Invest in properties
 - [ ] Follow properties
 - [ ] Send inquiries
 - [ ] Search for properties by location